NANA-2016/SHELL-SCRIPTING-/README.md

  -  echo command output text to the console
  -
-   -  >output to a file
+-  output of a file to a file >

 -  <input from a file